This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 You want room temperature eggs going into the bowl or it could cause your butter mixture to seize up and curdle.
 I place my eggs in a bowl of warm water for 10 minutes before using them.
 If you mixture does still break, it will smooth back out once the flour mixture has been added.

-Add the flour mixture and sour cream mixture alternately to butter-sugar-egg mixture, beginning and ending with the flour mixture until uniformly incorporated- do not overmix.
+Add the dry ingredients and sour cream mixture alternately to butter-sugar-egg mixture, beginning and ending with the flour mixture until uniformly incorporated- do not overmix.

 Why Do You Need To Alternate The Ingredients?